Social Media Analytics

 Why is social media analytics important?

 Social media analytics is important because it allows businesses to measure and review their content performance to see if their social media marketing strategy works.
 Plus, they can use those insights to find areas to strengthen their strategy.
 For example, a business might create a website and set a goal to have their socials direct traffic to the site.
 Social media analytics tools help them see whether they're reaching their marketing strategies goal, and if not, what factors they can improve to succeed.

 What are the benefits of social media analytics?

-The benefits of social media analytics include the ability to:
+The benefits of social media analytics (and marketing analytics in general) include the ability to:

 Measure social media return on investment (ROI): A brand’s social media strategy requires an investment in time, money and manpower—from influence partnerships and ad campaigns to third-party automation tools.
 Social media analytics allow businesses to collect data on their types of marketing efforts and ensure their investments pay off.